-The annual activity of the coastal vessels (below 12 m) in the Finnish fishing fleet, measured as vessel utilisation, was rather low in the period under review.
+According to 2019 data, the annual activity of the coastal vessels (below 12 metres) in the Finnish fishing fleet, measured as vessel utilisation, was rather low in the period under review.
 This can be explained by Finland's special circumstances.
 The icy winter conditions in Finland do not allow year-round fishing, and therefore it is not possible to be at sea more than 180 days a year.
 As mentioned above, this form of fishing is not usually the principal economic activity of owners of coastal vessels, but rather a source of secondary income.
-The utilisation rate of larger vessels (incl. trawlers 24-40 m) is clearly higher.

 The report shows that in the Finnish fishing fleet, the inactivity rate is rather high, especially in the fleet segment of small coastal vessels.
 This is partly due to statistical bias.
-In coastal fishing (vessels less than 10 m), commercial fishermen usually own a number of vessels, not all of which are in active use.
-It is typical in the sector in Finland to own one or two reserve vessels.
+In coastal fishing (vessels less than 10 metres), commercial fishermen usually own a number of vessels, not all of which are in active use.
+One of the distinctive features of Finnish coastal vessels is that coastal fisherman use different fishing methods, requiring different vessels.
+For example, trap fishing must include large-loaded vessels carrying traps, pound nets and anchors and sometimes fish, while net vessels are fast and small, and larger vessels are required on the high seas.
+This means there is a variety of vessels, intended for different seasons and specific work phases.
+Hence they are also used only when needed, usually for a very short time during the whole period.

-In contrast, there are but few if any inactive vessels in the fleet segment consisting of average-size (trawlers 18-24 m) and, in particular, large (trawlers 24-40 m) vessels.
+In contrast, there are but few if any inactive vessels in the fleet segment consisting of large (trawlers 24-40 metre) vessels.
 The minor periods of inactivity of certain vessels can be explained by several factors: change of generation, occupational choices, illness, etc. On the other hand, it should be kept in mind that when the commercial profitability of certain units falls, the vessels are left unused while waiting for better times.
 In that case, other sources of livelihood are naturally used.

-The STECF 19-13 report states that technical indicators be interpreted with caution, and that local expert knowledge is generally required to accurately interpret indicator data.
+The STECF 19-13 report states that technical indicators should be interpreted with caution, and that local expert knowledge is generally required to accurately interpret indicator data.
 This applies specifically to small-scale fleet segments.
 We would agree with this point and refer to our assessment above.